SModelS/smodels/docs/manual/source/Installation.rst

    After downloading the source from the `SModelS releases page <https://github.com/SModelS/smodels/releases>`_ and extracting it, run::

-     make install
+     make smodels

    in the top-level directory.
 The installation will remove redundant folders, install the required dependencies (using pip install) and compile Pythia and NLL-fast.
+If the cross section computer is not needed, one can replace *smodels* with *smodels_noexternaltools* in the above command.
    In case the Python libraries can not be successfully installed, the user can install them separately using his/her preferred method.
 Pythia and NLL-fast can also be compiled separately running **make externaltools**.